Chemiculs/qengine-researchanddevelopment/README.md

 <details>
 <summary> collisionengine - Security Testing of the  qhash32 / qhash64 / CRC-32 (Cyclic Redundancy Check 32)  Algorithm's  </summary>

-collisionengine is an project which was created to test the security and accuracy of the qhash32 / qhash64 algorithm(s) and test their efficacy against the CRC32 algorithm as implemented in the [Boost Project](https://github.com/boostorg/boost) (license attached)
+collisionengine is an project which was created to test the security and accuracy of the qhash32 / qhash64 algorithm(s) as implemented in [qengine](https://github.com/Chemiculs/qengine) and test their efficacy against the CRC32 algorithm as implemented in the [Boost Project](https://github.com/boostorg/boost) (license attached) -

+which you must link against in your project settings and include its source directories as well in order to compile collisionengine .

 collisionengine performs the following operations, in the according order: